Jentuuh/spherical-harmonics-visualization-vulkan/README.md

 ![Thumbnail](./thumbnail.png?raw=true "Example visualization")

 # Future work
-* Build support for UNIX systems
+* Better building experience + build support for UNIX systems
 * Dynamic updating of the spherical function, without having to manually change it in the code
 * UI upgrades